Korpie15/FozPrints/README.md

 2. **Create a Storefront API Access Token**:
    - In your Shopify admin, go to: **Settings** → **Apps and sales channels** → **Develop apps**
    - Click **"Create an app"**
-   - Name it "ForesterHub" or similar
+   - Name it "Foz Prints" or similar
    - Go to **Configuration** tab
    - Under **Storefront API**, click **Configure**
    - Enable all read permissions (Product listings, Cart, etc.)